 by George Popescu

-Computer Science is one of the most demanded and most demanding job market areas in Switzerland at the moment.
-There exist numerous opportunities for CS graduates here: from launching a start-up and receiving grants from the Swiss National Science Foundation to joining the top employees working at the headquarters of Top 100 companies.
+Computer science is one of the most demanded and most demanding job market areas in Switzerland at the moment.
+There are numerous opportunities for CS graduates here: from launching a start-up and receiving grants from the Swiss National Science Foundation to joining the top employees working at the headquarters of Top 100 companies.
 But before arriving there the Swiss educational system provides students with a great background that align to the demands of the international job market at the highest standards.

 However, as the demand for IT is continuously growing the students graduating from the two technical schools in Switzerland, EPFL in Lausanne and ETHZ in Zurich, represent only half of the necessary amount to satisfy the need in this sector.
 This offers great working chances for employees coming from abroad, especially from neighbouring countries: France, Germany and Italy.